What is the difference between cord blood and cord tissue?

 Best banked together

-Cord blood is a proven treatment for more than 80 diseases, and there are a number of exciting clinical trials underway for its use in other treatments such as cerebral palsy and autism.
+Cord blood is a proven treatment for more than 80 diseases and conditions, and there are a number of exciting clinical trials underway for its use in other treatments such as cerebral palsy and autism.
 Cord tissue has an exciting future and shows great potential for the treatment of conditions once thought untreatable.

 We believe parents should not only look at the current benefits of banking but also think about what the future may bring.
 Either cord blood or cord tissue could prove beneficial or even vital to the family because each is rich in a different type of stem cell.
 While collecting one, the doctor can easily take a minute to collect the other.
 Add to these reasons the simple fact that a child's birth is the only opportunity to collect these precious stem cells, and we recommend all expectant parents preserve both while they have the chance.